jsl6ul/server_settings/roles/firewalld/README.md

 The principle is relatively simple: the tasks perform an **include_vars** of all vars files related to the host.
 It then performs an `set_fact` to merge all instances of the `firewalld_rules` variable.

+*(Note that the file name is used as a key with set_fact, so if for some reason you have several files with the same name, problems may arise.)*

 There is always a risk of collision.
 If the same rule is defined in two places, it will be applied twice, without error.
 This is not an error in itself, but not necessarily the objective.